MEd in Educational, School, and Counseling Psychology with Emphasis in Educational Psychology

 After working with the academic advisor on developing a thesis or project proposal, the student meets with his or her committee to obtain approval.
 This happens before data collection begins.
 After the project is completed, the student submits a written thesis and defends the thesis to the committee.
 The defense can occur only when MU is officially in session.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School & Counseling Psychology program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School & Counseling Psychology program and the minimum requirements of the Graduate School.

-Apply online by submitting the following documents using the MU Office of Graduate Studies application form by January 15th for the next Fall cohort.
+Apply online by submitting the following documents using the MU Graduate School application form by January 15th for the next Fall cohort.

 - The three letters of recommendation